vincekurtz/vincekurtz.github.io/_projects/approximate_simulation.md

 Rigid-body models are fairly accurate for robots like quadrupeds, humanoids, and manipulators, but they are often too complicated to be useful.

-This leads roboticists use simpler models to design controllers, especially for legged locomotion.
+This leads roboticists design controllers based on simpler models, especially for legged locomotion.

 <div class="row">